edwardslab-wustl/TE-detective/README.md

 3. Analyze ( This is Realignment step from figure 2):

 	Detailed analysis of initial list of candidate insertions from discover step.

+	Usages:
+	1. For transposable element insertion prediction withing a bam file, use same bam file using which initial prediction list was generated.
+	2. For polymorhic substracrtion, one run with bam file which generated initial prediction list, and other runs with bam files of parents (or such) will be required.

 	-bam  : Input indexed bam file (aligned with bwa -mem).
 	-ref  : File of file name of TE reference fasta file (please refer to example data for file format).
 Please provide file name with absolute path.
 	-inp  : Initial prediction file from discover step.
 	-rdl  : Average read length of bam file (can be estimated using picard). (default=150)